 Moist and so delicious, this orange and olive oil cake is bursting with fruity flavors from fresh orange juice!
 It can be made 2 days ahead – letting it sit brings out the best flavor of the cake!

 About 2 years ago I found this lovely Orange Cake from Leite’s Culinaria and immediately set out to make it!
 Often mistaken as a Chiffon or Pound Cake – it is not – it’s denser but really moist and super-delicious.

 The Olive Oil used in this cake really made a lot of difference in the taste.
 When I can find it, I use the Extra-Virgin Olive Oil Fruity Version – not the regular EVOO – the label should state – Fruity.
 If you can’t find it, you may also use the lighter variety.

 The verdict?
 It was as good as promised in the recipe.
 I just fell in love with this cake – my ultimate favorite!

-Most of all, when Thanksgiving and Christmas season arrive – I just add a cup or so of chopped cranberries and then it’s my perfect Thanksgiving/Christmas/Holiday treat!
+Most of all, when Thanksgiving and Christmas season arrives – I just add a cup or so of chopped cranberries, and then it’s my perfect Thanksgiving/Christmas/Holiday treat!

 cup of juice)